bbkane/warg/README.md

 By design, warg apps have the following requirements:

 - must contain at least one subcommand.
 This makes it easy to add further subcommands, such as a `version` subcommand.
 It is not possible to design a warg app such that calling `<appname> --flag <value>` does useful work.
 Instead, `<appname> <command> --flag <value>` must be used.
 - warg does not support positional arguments.
 Instead, use a required flag: `git clone <url>` would be `git clone --url <url>`.
-This makes parsing much easier, and I like the simplicity of it.
+This makes parsing much easier, and I like the simplicity of it, even though it's more to type/tab-complete.

 # Alternatives